 Useful articles and websites

 Expatica has a useful article listing the three types of business category (commercial, skilled craft trades and specific professions).
 It provides details on permit applications (which take about 3 months).
-It also advises that overall costs are more likely to be around €1,000 once you've taken into account notary fees, certified copies, registration and legal fees.
+It also advises that overall costs of obtaining a permit are more likely to be around €1,000 once you've taken into account notary fees, certified copies, registration and legal fees.

 The article includes details on getting financial aid, including the Society Nationale de Credit et d'Investissement – a bank that specialises in financing investments and start-up loans.

 There is also more information on the government portal on how to start your own business, including starting a craft activity.